 The surname Coveart was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Coveart family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

-Important Dates for the Coveart family
+Early History of the Coveart family

 This web page shows only a small excerpt of our Coveart research.
 Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Coveart History in all our PDF Extended History products and printed products wherever possible.